MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/GoToMarket.md

 ## Understand licensing requirements
 * See [Windows 10 IoT Core Commercialization](https://www.windowsforiotdevices.com/) to understand the licensing requirements.

+## Find a distributor
+Once you've understood the license requirements to use Windows 10 IoT Core commercially,  if you want to work with one of our distributors you can [learn more here](Windows_IoT_Distributor_Information.pdf).

 ## Create a retail image
 * [Learn how to create a custom image at Windows 10 IoT Core manufacturing guide](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/iot/iot-core-manufacturing-guide)
 * [Learn how to lockdown your device at Building Secure Devices](../secure-your-device/BuildingSecureDevices.md)
 * [Learn how to configure your device for servicing at Service IoTCore](https://msdn.microsoft.com/windows/hardware/commercialize/service/iot/index)

 ## Arrange for device manufacturing
 Get contact info for parts suppliers (SVs/IHVs/ODMs).
 Contact the supplier directly and follow their process to get components and licenses as necessary.
 Work directly with your SoC partner to locate an appropriate manufacturer.